The 6 Best 120 mm Case Fans in 2022

 There are two ways to select case fans.
 You can just buy any random set of fans and slap them in regardless of how they perform, or you can take the time to pick out the best 120 mm case fan for your budget and use case.
 If the latter is more your style, then this list is for you.

-Whether you’re upgrading fans or kitting out a new case, our picks have you covered.
+Whether you’re upgrading fans or kitting out a new gaming PC, our picks have you covered.
 From value picks to RGB stunners to high-performance fans, our list has something for everyone.
 Let’s get started.

 Our Favorite 120 mm PC Case Fans